UN blasts ‘disturbing’ racism against Aborigines in Australia

 “The compounded effect of these policies has contributed to the failure to deliver on the targets in the areas of health, education and employment in the Closing the Gap strategy.”

-Tauli-Corpuz said indigenous organizations “remain unfunded or have had funding radically cut” and urged Canberra to do more.
+Tauli-Corpuz said indigenous organisations “remain unfunded or have had funding radically cut” and urged Canberra to do more.

 She highlighted escalating rates of youth suicide, and denounced as “simply astounding” the high levels of indigenous incarceration.